MicrosoftDocs/VBA-Docs/api/Excel.DataLabels.ShowValue.md

 ## Remarks

-The specified chart must first be active before you can access the data labels programmatically or a run-time error will occur.
+The specified chart must first be active before you can access the data labels programmatically, or a run-time error will occur.

 ## Example

 This example enables the value to be shown for the data labels of the first series, on the first chart.
-This example assumes a chart exists on the active worksheet.
+This example assumes that a chart exists on the active worksheet.

 ```vb
 Sub UseValue()